 One of the key things to look out for when reading the terms and conditions are wagering requirements as there are often unrealistic bonus terms to be aware of.
 Any online gambling site offering promotions like free spins or a deposit bonus will have a wagering requirement built into the terms and conditions.
 For the benefit of newcomers, wagering requirements means bonus funds must be bet a certain number of times before it will be unlocked and be made available to be withdrawn as cash.

-It stands to reason that to protect their profits, gambling sites like online casinos will set the wagering requirements high enough that they are going to be hard to meet.
+It stands to reason that to protect their profits, realistic gambling sites like live casinos will set the wagering requirements high enough that they are going to be hard to meet.
 But players who are inexperienced can inadvertently often spend some of their own money trying to meet the wagering requirements of a particular online casino promotion.
 Wagering requirements can vary hugely, with some sites having offers at around 20x and others going all the way up to as high as 100x in the terms and conditions of some of their promotions.

 Maximum win limits from sign-up offers